 There are missed goes, penalties and a whole lot of strategy that can affect your ability to win, and don’t forget to shout “UNO” when you’re one card away from the win or you’ll be blocked from finishing.

 Those are our picks for the 5 best travel games for adults, but have you got an alternative game that you think would be perfect for stuffing in the backpack?
-What games do you always carry with you on the road?
-Are there any that we have to try out that aren’t on this list?
+What fun travel games do you always carry with you on the road?
+Are there any good travel games that we have to try out that aren’t on this list?
 Do you love the traditional Monopoly?
 Drop us a short comment below and let us know!